"I say 'midget' because it freaks people out," she says in a phone interview.

-While Davis admits her stature gives her an edge in the comedy world ("I would hate to be a white guy in this business, it takes so much for them to stand out"), she also says her material has matured over the years, and that she's focusing less on "hokey little people midget stuff."
+While Davis admits her stature gives her an edge in the comedy world ("I would hate to be a white guy in this business, it takes so much for them to stand out"), she also says her material has matured over the years, and that she's focusing less on "hokey little people midget stuff.

 Acting is her forte: "People love to see my movement; it's different from everybody else's."
 She has a bit about getting a bikini wax that has her scooting across the floor.

 Her performances, in fact, are what first attracted her husband, who is 6 feet tall, to her.

 The couple met on the Internet while both were living in Southern California.
 He came to see her show, and the next weekend they started hanging out together.
 It continued every weekend after that.

 They moved to Las Vegas in part because Davis' career, after seven years in Los Angeles, wasn't going the way she wanted, and because she was miserable.